Mission Foods

 What type of vehicle do I need?

-Included in the purchase is a 2008 Hino 24′ Box Truck.
+Included in the purchase is a 2000 Ford 350 Box Truck.
+Estimated value is $5,000.
 Common delivery vehicles used for this type of business are step vans, box trucks and cargo trailers.
-When considering purchasing a truck, Routes For Sale recommends MAG Trucks.
+If you are considering purchasing, leasing or financing a vehicle you can review additional information here.

 What is the Gross vs the Net income?